 Let’s take a closer look at each.

-As with most things, there are many more wrong than right ways to lift weights, and when you’re new, it can seem rather confusing.
+As with most things, there are many more wrong than right ways to lift weights, and sometimes, it can seem rather confusing.

-Everywhere you look, you find another opinion on optimal volume, training frequency, exercise selection, rep ranges, and the rest of it, and without a good grounding in the fundamentals, you’re all but guaranteed to wind up at sea.
+Everywhere you turn, you find another opinion on optimal volume, training frequency, exercise selection, rep ranges, and the rest of it, and without a grounding in the fundamentals, you’re all but guaranteed to wind up at sea.

-Thus, it’s no surprise that most people have no idea what to do in the gym and constantly change exercises, sets, reps, weights, and so on without rhyme or reason.
+Thus, it’s no surprise that most people do not understand what to do in the gym and constantly change exercises, sets, reps, weights, and so on without rhyme or reason.

-This makes for good exercise (moving your body, working up a sweat, burning calories) but not training (systematically working toward performance or body composition goals) because by constantly shuffling workout variables, you’ll make it almost impossible to progressively overload your muscles.
+This makes for good exercise (moving your body, working up a sweat, burning calories) but not training (systematically working toward performance or body composition goals), because by shuffling too many workout variables too often, you make it almost impossible to progressively overload your muscles.

-This is why any serious workout routine worth its salty sweat revolves around squatting, deadlifting, and pressing augmented with muscle-specific work, and especially for muscle groups that tend to lag like the biceps, triceps, and shoulders.
+This is why any serious workout routine worth its salty sweat revolves around squatting, deadlifting, pressing, and some additional muscle-specific work, especially for muscle groups that lag, like the biceps, triceps, and shoulders.

 Yet another programming blunder that puts on the brakes is not tracking your workouts.

-To progressively overload your muscles, you need to push slightly harder and harder over time, and you can only accomplish this if you keep careful records of exactly what you’re doing.
-Otherwise, you won’t know when to increase and decrease volume or weight on the bar and whether your strength is going up over time.
+To progressively overload your muscles, you need to push harder over time, and you can only accomplish this if you keep careful records of what you’re doing.
+Otherwise, you won’t know when to increase and decrease volume or weight on the bar and whether your strength is going up.

-Instead, you’ll have to rely purely on intuition and feel, and this simply doesn’t pan out in the long run.
+Instead, you must rely on intuition and feel, and this doesn’t pan out in the long run.

 Summary: Many weightlifting plateaus are caused by poor workout programming, including constantly changing their routine, avoiding heavy, intense lifting, focusing on isolation exercises, and not tracking workouts.